Economy of Colombia: Human rights abuses in mining zones

 The oil pipelines are a frequent target of extortion and bombing campaigns by the National Liberation Army (ELN) and, more recently, the Revolutionary Armed Forces of Colombia (FARC).
-The bombings, which have occurred on average once every 5 days, have caused substantial environmental damage, often in fragile rainforests and jungles, as well as causing significant loss of life.
+Between 2007 and 2015 829 attacks were registered against hydrocarbon infrastructure.
+The bombings have caused substantial environmental damage, often in fragile rainforests and jungles, as well as causing significant loss of life.
 In April 1999 in Cartagena de Indias, Clinton's Secretary of Energy Bill Richardson spoke before investors from the United States, Canada and other countries.
 He expressed his government's willingness to use military aid to support the investment that they and their allies were going to make in Colombia, especially in strategically important sectors like mining and energy.

 In 2001 there were 170 attacks on the Caño Limón–Coveñas pipeline.
 The pipeline was out of operation for over 200 days of that year; the government estimates that these bombings reduced Colombia's GDP by 0.5%.
 The government of the United States increased military aid, in 2003, to Colombia to assist in the effort to defend the pipeline.
 Occidental Petroleum privately contracted mercenaries who flew Skymaster planes, from AirScan International Inc., to patrol the Cano Limon-Covenas pipeline.
 Many of these operations used helicopters, equipment and weapons provided by the U.S. military and anti-narcotics aid programs.

 Mining and natural exploitation has had environmental consequences.
 The region of Guajira is undergoing an accelerated desertification with the disappearances of forests, land, and water sources, due to the increase in coal production.
 Social consequences or lack of development in resource rich areas is common.
 11 million Colombians survive on less than one dollar a day.
 Over 65% of these live in mining zones.
 There are 3.5 million children out of school, and the most critical situation is in the mining zone of Choco, Bolivar, and Sucre.